Let's build a more welcoming, safe, and just city for all those who call Medford home.

 Climate change is a real threat.
 I’ll work to develop concrete climate change resiliency plans for all neighborhoods in Medford, move up the target for carbon neutrality, and expand incentives for homeowners to reduce the carbon footprint of their properties.

 Ensuring a safe and secure Medford for all.
 I believe that every city in America can, and must, improve how it protects its residents; and that includes Medford.
 We must invest in alternative crisis response teams, and fully fund the social services that keep our residents safe and well.

 Prioritizing our community’s basic needs.
 People experience food insecurity in Medford every day, and that’s unacceptable.
 We must mobilize every resource to eradicate hunger in Medford, and make it a clear priority to meet every resident’s basic needs.

 A more transparent and representative City Hall.
 If elected, I will hold myself accountable to centering the perspectives and needs of all those who do not see themselves adequately represented in city government.

-Investments in infrastructure, citywide.
+Sustainable investments in infrastructure.
 When it comes to our sidewalks and roadways, we need to bring up the baseline.
 I'll work hard to advance plans to repair our roads and sidewalks, and improve communication from City Hall to residents about what projects are happening and when.
-We deserve a city that's safe and easy to navigate, no matter how you're getting around town.
+We deserve a city that's safe and easy to navigate, whether you walk, bike, roll, or drive.